marmelab/react-admin/docs/Fields.md

 | ---------- | ----------------------------- |
 | `link`     | Applied to each child element |

-**Tip**: `"RaReferenceField"`: Global css name for overriding all instances of the component using Material UI theme.
-See their [documentation](https://material-ui.com/customization/globals/#css).
+To override the style of all instances of `<ReferenceField>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaReferenceField` key.

 ### Usage